dr-matt-smith/hdip_web3_test_2017_SOLUTION/READMES/README_version13_errorCapture.md

             });
         }

-1. When WebApplication is constructed, call the new method to handle errors
+1. When `WebApplication` is constructed, call the new method to handle errors

         public function __construct()
         {
             parent::__construct();

-            // setup Service controller provider
-            $this->register(new \Silex\Provider\ServiceControllerServiceProvider());

             $this['debug'] = true;
             $this->setupTwig();